 Ben Lomond rivals Ben Nevis as the most-climbed peak in Scotland so don’t expect to have the place to yourself when you visit.
 If you set off early you’ll find it’s reasonably quiet though, and the views on the 7-mile route are nothing short of spectacular.

-4: Schiehallion.
 It has been said that you could drive up Schiehallion, and at times that’s not too far from the truth.
-The mountain features a wide and sweeping footpath that’s easily accessed and the only moderately difficult section is the rocky scramble at the very top.
+The mountain features a wide and sloping footpath that’s easily accessed and the only moderately difficult section is the rocky scramble at the very top.
 Perhaps that’s why more than 20,000 people make the climb each year.

-It might appear daunting when its steeps slopes are viewed from the north, but looking at it from the east shows that it’s a slender mountain with a long slope that gradually rises to its peak, and it’s this route that is so appealing to beginner hill walkers.
+It might appear daunting when the steep slopes are viewed from the north, but looking at it from the east shows that it’s a slender mountain with a long slope that gradually rises to its peak, and it’s this route that is so appealing to beginner hill walkers.

-What make a mountain great?
+What makes a mountain great?
 Is it the difficulty to climb it?
 The views from the summit?
 The wildlife that lives on it?

-Personally, I wouldn’t say there are any set criteria that makes climbing one mountain ‘better’ than climbing another because what one person thinks is a great Munro can just as easily be at the bottom of the list for someone else.
+Personally, I wouldn’t say any criteria that make climbing one mountain ‘better’ than climbing any other because what one person thinks is a great Munro can just as easily be at the bottom of the list for someone else.

 However, there are a few factors that will help to make the ascent a more enjoyable experience for the majority of people, which include ease of road access and car parking, a not-too-difficult terrain, the chance to see Scotland’s wildlife, and gob-smacking views from the summit.

-1: Ben Nevis.
-It’s impossible not to have heard of Ben nevis.
-As children we’re taught it’s the highest mountain in Britain and as adults that love the great outdoors we aspire to climb it one day.
+It’s impossible not to have heard of Ben Nevis.
+As children we’re taught it’s the highest mountain in Britain and as adults who love the great outdoors we aspire to climb it one day.

 There are a couple of routes to the summit but it’s the most-used path (otherwise known as ‘the tourist route’) that you’ll probably walk unless you’re a hardened outdoors adventurer.

-2: Bidean Nam Bian.
-Glencoe is another tourist hotspot in the Highlands, and it’s (at least in my opinion) much prettier than the scenery surrounding Ben Nevis.
+Glencoe is another tourist hotspot in the Highlands and it’s (at least in my opinion) much prettier than the scenery surrounding Ben Nevis.